 Capital Gains Tax Calculation

 CGT rate is dependent on your income tax band with higher rate taxpayers paying up to 28% on residential property.
 Stay up to date with the latest CGT rules to get the calculation right and comply.
+Structuring your transactions appropriately for tax purposes can help optimize your CGT outcome.

 Calculating Taxable Gains